MicrosoftDocs/power-platform/power-platform/solution-templates/hr/onboarding-buddy/use.md

 ## Use the Onboarding Buddy app as a Buddy

-A Buddy is just any employee who wants to participate and make themselves available as someone who can be matched to Onboarders to help them orientate and onboard successfully.
-They will use the Onboarding Buddy canvas app to do the following:
+A Buddy is an employee who wants to make themselves available as someone who can be matched to Onboarders.
+Buddies help the Onboarders orientate and onboard successfully.
+Buddies use the Onboarding Buddy canvas app to:

-- Sign up to be a buddy.
+- Sign up to be a Buddy.
 - Update their Buddy profile.

 ### Sign up to be a Buddy